wb14123/scala2grpc/readme.md

 `clean` is needed because there maybe outdated generated classes.

+Sometimes the generated proto file is conflict with the modified model classes.
+If this the case, you can delete the proto file and re-generate it.

 **If you only want to generate GRPC proto file** without be able to run GRPC server, run this task instead:

 ```